 Q: What about all of our 'un-common' ground and language? for instance, What's the difference between a "Catholic Bible" and a "Protestant Bible"?

 A: Our language about Scripture and Tradition can color our discussions.
 So let us start with how they are similar.
 Catholic and mainstream Protestant Bibles both include all 27 books in the New Testament as laid out by Eusebius in the 4th century, used by others, and 'officially finalized' in the West by the Council of Trent (~1546).
 Protestant Bibles have only 39 books in the Hebrew Testament, however, while Catholic Bibles have 46.
 The seven books excluded in Protestant Bibles are Tobit, Judith, Maccabees (1 and 2), Wisdom, Sirach, and Baruch.
 Catholic Bibles also include sections in the Books of Esther and Daniel which are not found in Protestant Bibles.
-These books are based in the Greek "Septuagint" version of the Hebrew Scriptures as translated into Latin by Jerome in the early 5th century and are called the deuterocanonical (meaning outside the canon) books.
+These books are based in the Greek "Septuagint" version of the Hebrew Scriptures as translated into Latin by Jerome in the early 5th century and are called the deuterocanonical books (meaning outside of the canon or official list of books).
 The Catholic Church considers these additional books to also be inspired by the Holy Spirit having been available to Jesus and the Apostles; some Protestant sects accept this as well, others do not; some put them into their own section often called 'The Apocrypha' some do not.
 This is different from the Orthodox bibles that also contain books not found in either the Roman or Protestant canons.

 The 'difference' then is the decision about the source of those book.
-The effect is that certain doctrines espoused by the Catholic Church are not found in groups without those writing.
+The effect is that certain doctrines espoused by the Catholic and Orthodox Church are not found in groups without those writing.
 This can cause some confusion when discussion certain ideas like Purgatory.

 Q: Does OUR differences mean we cannot discuss theological points?